override CLI keyword is disabled by default. When

 A similar scenario to that described above may occur when

-override is enabled and you use the Disconnect from Cluster option from the GUI or the
+override is enabled and you use the Disconnect from Cluster option from the web-based manager or the

 execute ha disconnect command from the CLI to disconnect a cluster unit from a cluster.